Alex-Podgorny/Dimension-Reduction-Tail-Index/README.md

 # Dimension Reduction Tail Index

-This supplementary material repository contains code, data, instructions and reproducible results from the article:
+This supplementary material repository contains code and reproducible results from the article:

 > Laurent Gardes and Alex Podgorny.
 "Dimension reduction for the estimation of the conditional tail-index".